ClosedNon-Profit

 Who Can Apply

-The page indicates the grant recipient is Jabalbina Yalanji Aboriginal Corporation under a collaborative project agreement with WTMA.
-The opportunity relates to advancing living on Country development opportunities for Eastern Kuku Yalanji People in a World Heritage context.
-No broader public eligibility details are provided on the page.
+The page identifies Jabalbina Yalanji Aboriginal Corporation as the grant recipient under a collaborative project agreement with WTMA.
+No broader public eligibility criteria, applicant requirements, or funding conditions are provided on the page.

 What's Funded